What is HEFCE’s OA policy for the post-2014 REF?

 HEFCE OA policy states: ‘For outputs deposited with no embargo.
 The output must meet the access requirements as soon as possible and no later than one month after deposit.’

 Press embargoes are imposed by some journals (preventing pre-publication release of particular metadata, which may include the abstract).
 They can be difficult to ascertain in the absence of a master list, but the ORA team will not release before publication details of articles they know to be under press embargo.

-If you know there is a press embargo on your article, please provide information in the Comments box at the end of the deposit form.
+If you know there is a press or metadata embargo on your article, please provide information in the Comments box at the end of the deposit form.
 Please remember to select ‘Deposit my publication’ to complete the deposit.

 The ORA record does not appear automatically after deposit into Symplectic Elements.
 It is only made visible after the ORA team have reviewed the deposit.
 If a record or file is inadvertently released prematurely, the ORA team will remove it once notified (this is standard ‘takedown’ practice).
 Contact the ORA team at email@example.com.

 When I click on the file link in Symplectic Elements (SE) nothing happens – how can I view the file I uploaded?

 When you upload a file in SE, the file transfers immediately to the Oxford University Research Archive (ORA, http://ora.ox.ac.uk/).
 Files are not stored in SE, they are stored within ORA.
 The link in SE does not currently resolve to an accessible area of the research archive, so when selecting the link the webpage returns blank.